MalahkAngel/portfolio/README.md

 Various short programs written for CS classes at Eastern Oregon University provided to demonstrate my familiarity with Java and in one instance SQL integration within Java.

+// x86 Assembly //
+=
+Various code snippets displaying my ability to understand low-level concepts in a more modern (by comparison) assembly language.

 --Coming Soon--
 // 2D Raycaster Maze //
 =